 The castle was constructed during the 14th century by the Crichton family.
 Sir William Crichton, Chancellor of Scotland, was an important figure during the reign of James II.

 After being graciously entertained, they proceeded to Edinburgh Castle for dinner with the king.
-Upon being served two black boar heads, the two Douglas men were attacked and stabbed to death.
+Upon being served the head of a black bull, the two Douglas men were taken to the courtyard and executed.
 This event became known as the “Black Dinner”.
-After the Crichtons were removed from the castle for treason in 1448, the property passed to the Hepburn family.
+After the Crichtons were removed from Crichton Castle for treason in 1448, the property passed to the Hepburn family.

 The ghost of a horseman has been seen riding up to the castle and through the original entrance, which has long since been blocked with stone.
 Some claim the phantom horseman is none other than Sir William Crichton.
 It also rumored that the spirit of Sir William Crichton has been seen leaving the stables across from Crichton Castle and entering the castle tower on the anniversary of his death.